UNDERSTANDING ASPECTS

 To grasp the connections between planets, it's essential to understand the nature of each planet and their interactions.
 In Vedic astrology, planets are deemed benefic (good) or malefic (bad), but this is relative to one's natal chart.
 For instance, Jupiter may be beneficial for some but not all, while Saturn is typically considered malefic.
 Conversely, in Western astrology, planets aren't labeled as good or bad; each serves a specific role within the houses they occupy.
 For example, a degree conjunction between Jupiter and Saturn, even if not in the same house, suggests they operate in tandem, akin to partners working collaboratively.
 The distinction lies in the fact that when Jupiter and Saturn are in conjunction, they tend to cooperate more smoothly than when they are in a square aspect.

-Aspects are divided into two categories.
-The major and minor aspects.
+Aspects are divided into two categories:

 CONJUNCTION - HARMONIOUS